siakaramalegos/responsive-images-demo/readme.md

 # Responsive Images

 Did you attend my talk on Responsive Images?

-This repo is the demo code, and below are the recommended resources!
+This repo is the demo code.
+The deployed demo can be found [here](https://siakaramalegos.github.io/responsive-images-demo/).

 You can find the slides [here](https://siakaramalegos.github.io/responsive-images-slides/).
 They are provided as a convenience to the attendees, so please do not reuse them without my permission.
 To progress the slides, hit the "N" (for next).
 Hit "P" (previous) to go backwards.

+Below are the resources I recommend plus additional sources I used for content.

 ## Recommended Resources